step-security/harden-runner/README.md

 ### 👀 Monitor egress traffic

-> Applies to both GitHub-Hosted and Self-Hosted runners
+> Applies to both GitHub-hosted and self-hosted runners

 Harden-Runner monitors all outbound traffic from each job at the DNS and network layers

 - After the workflow completes, each outbound call is correlated with each step of the job, and shown in the insights page
-- For Self-Hosted runners, no changes are needed to workflow files to monitor egress traffic
+- For self-hosted runners, no changes are needed to workflow files to monitor egress traffic
 - A filtering (block) egress policy is suggested in the insights page based on past job runs

 ### 🚦 Filter egress traffic to allowed endpoints

-> Applies to both GitHub-Hosted and Self-Hosted runners Runners
+> Applies to both GitHub-hosted and self-hosted runners

 Once allowed endpoints are set in the policy in the workflow file, or in the [Policy Store](https://docs.stepsecurity.io/harden-runner/how-tos/block-egress-traffic#2-add-the-policy-using-the-policy-store)